Facility processing-center Operational

 Flight Activity

-• 114+ ICE flights through November 2025 — more than double the previous year
+• 114+ flights had been documented through November 2025 — more than double the prior year

 • ICE paused Hanscom use around July 2025, then resumed in September 2025 to support Operation Patriot 2.0